A Consumption Structure Born Out of Recession: All-You-Can-Eat Buffets

 From Recession to Disorder: Consumer Ethics Under Threat

-"There was even someone who tried to cram 26 pork cutlets into a 10-liter kimchi container and take them out, but got caught."
+"There was even someone who tried to tightly pack 26 pieces of pork cutlet into an 8-liter kimchi container and take them out."

-On April 1 during lunchtime, a restaurant near Guro Digital Complex Station in Seoul was packed with over 100 office workers.
-While the establishment turns into a pub after sunset, during lunch it offers unlimited pork cutlets, jjamppong, sweet and sour pork, and various seasoned vegetables for 8,000 won per person.
-Despite the flood of customers, the expression on manager Kang Pureun (aged 33) was complicated.
-A warning posted on the wall—"There have been repeated cases of people being caught sneaking out food"—reflected her concerns.
-Kang said, "A few days ago, a man in his 30s tried to walk out with 17 pork cutlets stuffed in his backpack, but we caught him because his back was sticking out so oddly."
-She added, "This is not a rare occurrence."
+On the afternoon of April 1, a restaurant near Guro Digital Complex Station in Seoul was packed with over 100 office workers during lunch.
+While the place operates as a pub after dark, at lunchtime it offers unlimited pork cutlet, jjamppong, sweet and sour pork, and various seasoned vegetables for 8,000 won per person.
+Despite the stream of customers, manager Kang Pureun (age 33) wore a complicated expression.
+The notice on the wall—warning that "cases of unauthorized removal of food have been repeatedly detected recently"—reflected his feelings.
+Kang said, "Just a few days ago, a man in his 30s tried to leave with 17 pieces of pork cutlet hidden on his back, but I caught him because his back was bulging too much," adding, "This kind of incident happens more than once or twice."

 On the afternoon of the 1st, a buffet-style restaurant entrance in Guro-gu, Seoul, displayed a notice warning against unauthorized removal of food.
 The notice included the owner's grievances, such as a case where 26 pork cutlets were taken away in a kimchi container.
 Photo by Hosoo Park

-According to the Korea Consumer Agency’s comprehensive price information portal on April 6, the average price of a roll of gimbap in Seoul in February 2026 was 3,800 won, up 7.4% from a year earlier.
-Kalguksu (9,962 won) and samgyetang (18,154 won) rose by 5.3% and 4.7%, respectively.
-Bibimbap, once considered an affordable dish, averaged 11,615 won, and naengmyeon 12,538 won.
-With the recent Middle East crisis driving up oil prices and exchange rates, some analysts expect prolonged inflationary pressures.
+According to the Korea Consumer Agency’s Price Information Portal on April 6, the price of a roll of gimbap in Seoul was 3,800 won as of February this year, a 7.4% increase from a year earlier.
+Kalguksu (9,962 won) and samgyetang (18,154 won) also rose by 5.3% and 4.7%, respectively.
+Bibimbap, once considered a staple for ordinary people, was recorded at 11,615 won, and naengmyeon at 12,538 won.
+There are also analyses that the burden of high oil prices and exchange rates, driven by the recent Middle East crisis, will prolong inflationary pressures.

-As finances tighten, young people are sharing information about cheap eateries through platforms like "Geoji Map" (literally "Beggar Map"), and pubs that struggle to break even with just evening business are increasingly serving lunch as well.
-In office areas like Guro-dong and Gasan-dong, these buffet-style restaurants have rapidly proliferated, with one or two appearing in nearly every building.
+As wallets grow tighter, it has become trendy among the younger generation to share information about cheap restaurants through a so-called "Geojimap" (literally, "beggar map"), while pubs and other establishments that find it difficult to make ends meet with only evening business are increasingly opening for lunch as well.
+In office areas like Guro-dong and Gasan-dong, the number of these buffet-style eateries has rapidly increased, with one or two appearing in nearly every building.

 On the afternoon of the 1st, office workers are serving food to use the unlimited refill buffet priced at 8,000 won for lunch at a pub in Guro-gu, Seoul.
 Photo by Hosu Park

-Customers attempting to sneak out food range in age from their 20s to their 70s.
-As a result, business owners sometimes share information about habitual offenders who go from restaurant to restaurant.
-Even if a restaurant offers unlimited side dishes, unauthorized removal is a clear crime, and offenders can be charged with theft.
+Customers who secretly take food range in age from their 20s to their 70s.
+As a result, restaurant owners sometimes share information about habitual offenders who attempt unauthorized removal at multiple establishments.
+Even if a restaurant offers unlimited side dishes, unauthorized removal is clearly a crime and can be prosecuted as theft.

-Restaurant owners are especially sensitive because of their razor-thin, high-volume business model.
-Kang said, "We only make a little over 1,000 won per person," and sighed, "We even announced that people in need could come after closing and we’d feed them for free, but instead of asking for help, the number of people who sneak food out keeps rising.
-It’s disheartening."
+Owners are particularly sensitive because of their precarious, low-margin business models.
+Kang said, "We barely make 1,000 won per person," and sighed, "I even announced that anyone in need could come after closing and get a free meal, but no one has asked for help—only the number of people sneaking food out keeps increasing."

-The restaurant industry is stuck in a trap of recession-driven growth, where sales increase but profits shrink.
-According to a management status survey of restaurant businesses by the Ministry of Agriculture, Food and Rural Affairs and the Korea Rural Economic Institute, the average annual sales per restaurant in 2024 were 255.26 million won, a 41.1% increase compared to 2021.
-However, the operating profit margin dropped from 12.1% to 8.7% during the same period, as operating costs like ingredients and labor rose faster than sales.
+The dining-out industry is stuck in a recessionary growth trap, where sales increase but profits decline.
+According to a 2024 survey on restaurant management by the Ministry of Agriculture, Food and Rural Affairs and the Korea Rural Economic Institute, the average annual sales per restaurant stood at 255.26 million won, up 41.1% from 2021.
+However, during the same period, the operating profit margin fell from 12.1% to 8.7%.
+This is because operating costs such as ingredient and labor expenses rose faster than sales.